pyzo/pyzo/doc/yoton/clientserver.rst

 The server implements a request/reply pattern by listening at a socket.
-Similar to telnet, each request is handled using a connection and the socket is closed after the response is send.
+Similar to telnet, each request is handled using a connection and the socket is closed after the response is sent.

 The request server can setup to run in the main thread, or can be started using its own thread.
 In the latter case, one can easily create multiple